 Internal walls

 Repair category 1

 Notes No significant defects.

 Floors including sub-floors

 Repair category 1

-Notes There is some loose/creaking flooring.
+Notes No significant defects.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes The joinery is consistent with age and type and the kitchen fittings are affected by
+Notes The joinery is consistent with age and type and the kitchen fittings are affected by typical wear and tear.